qfcy/PyStackSnapshot/README.md

 -----------------------------------------------
 ```

-Additionally, exceptions can also be manually captured and output:
+Additionally, exceptions can also be manually output:
 ```python
 import stack_snapshot